isabella232/siliconsalon.info/_pages/index.md

 The Silicon Salon drew together a variety of principals in the community to discuss requirements that can guide the direction of this new work and produce semiconductors that do exactly what the cryptocurrency market needs.
 It featured presentations from silicon manufacturers, crypto-wallet makers, and experts in the field about how semiconductor design can support cryptographic functionality, as well as discussion that allowed everyone to have their say.

+"Financial incentives are failing to create a robust secure infrastructure, and this is at all levels: not just the hardware but wallets and the network stack that we need for all of our stuff to function."
+{: .notice--info}

 "Crypto wallets [are] using semiconductors that are largely designed not for you but designed for other purposes.
 Look at a typical MCU in a wallet, you probably have a hundred such MCUs in your house.
 They were designed for those purposes, not for cryptocurrency."
 {: .notice--info}